 In December 2010, the Compensation Committee, based on the recommendation of W.T.
-Haigh's market review for executives, increased the target option grants to 163% for Vice Presidents, 194% for Senior Vice Presidents, and 420% for the Chief Executive Officer.
-In February 2011, the Compensation Committee authorized the grant of annual stock option awards for 2010 performance, which were granted on March 1, 2011, and are further described below under the heading "Post-2010 Compensation Actions."
+Haigh's market review for executives, increased the target option grants to 163% for Vice Presidents, 194% for Senior Vice Presidents, and 420% for the Chief Executive Officer, which were applied in February 2011 when the Compensation Committee authorized the grant of annual stock option awards based on a multiple of base salary and an evaluation of 2010 individual performance, including individual contribution to the achievement of specific corporate goals, which were granted on March 1, 2011 and were consistent with these target amounts.
+In November 2011, the Compensation Committee, based on the recommendation of W.T.
+Haigh's market review for executives, increased the target option grants to 184% for Vice Presidents, 204% for Senior Vice Presidents, and 430% for the Chief Executive Officer.
+On March 6, 2012, the Compensation Committee granted annual stock option awards for 2011 performance, which are further described below under the heading "Post-2011 Compensation Actions."